-It is conceivable that the set of SSI functions is spread over multiple (technical) Agents, in which case there is going to be a need for such Agents to contact one another, and conduct transactions in a way that may differ from doing that with Agents of other Parties.
-Basically, this can be seen as Colleagues interacting with one another to get things done within one Organization.
-Seen from the outside, it looks like every Organization has a (smaller or larger) network of Agents.
+It is conceivable that the set of SSI functions is spread over multiple %(digital) agents%, in which case there is going to be a need for such agents to contact one another, and conduct transactions in a way that may differ from doing that with agents of other parties.
+Basically, this can be seen as colleagues interacting with one another to get things done within one organization.
+Seen from the outside, it looks like every organization has a (smaller or larger) network of agents.
 This chapter provides more details on this topic.

 The SSI-Agent Network Architecture has two viewpoints:

-An individual Party may use the single-Party SSI viewpoint to come to grips with concerns related to the creation and maintenance of its network of its electronic Agents.
+An individual party may use the single-%party SSI viewpoint to come to grips with concerns related to the creation and maintenance of its network of its electronic agent.
 The set of concerns would include:

-- How can the integrity of such electronic Agents be stated in a trustworthy manner (do such components need some kind of accreditation certificate, do we need to come up with a service that can remotely test the integrity of a component and have it issue ephemeral integrity-certificates/credentials, …)?
+- How can the integrity of such electronic agent be stated in a trustworthy manner (do such components need some kind of accreditation certificate, do we need to come up with a service that can remotely test the integrity of a component and have it issue ephemeral integrity-certificates/%credentials, …)?

 5. High Level Transaction Flows